maneuver-agency/boilerplate/readme.md

 ## Instructions

-1. Make sure node, yarn and composer are installed globally on your system.
+1. Make sure node, npm and composer are installed globally on your system.

 2. Run the following command:
   ```